 I looked up the bridge on the web and there was little to nothing I could find about it.
 There’s a map website with a GPS coordinate indicating it’s in a village called Ferraj just on the outskirts of Tirana.
-I asked one of the hostel receptionist how to get there and apparently there’s a bus that goes to the village.
+I asked one of the hostel receptionist how to get there and apparently, there’s a bus that goes to the village.

 Curious, I punched in the coordinates on Google Maps to get driving directions.
 I was a mere 9 kilometers away.
 I could walk that in less than 2 hours!
 The receptionist suggested I rent one of their bikes and just ride there.
 With a bike, I can do the trip in 30 minutes one way so I agreed.
 Besides, I wanted to experience the traffic and find out how people drive in Albania.

 There’s center divide that cuts through Tirana where people can walk and use as a bike lane.
-This leg of the trip was easy and relatively safe.
+This leg of the trip was smooth and relatively safe.
 But as soon as you get out of the center things to start to get messy.
-Half the time there’s not traffic lights in place and drivers won’t stop for you.
+Half the time there’s no traffic lights in place and drivers won’t stop for you.
 The traffic can only be described as pure chaos.

-A bike lane does exist near the center of Tirana but drivers constantly use it to park their cars.
+A bike lane does exist near the center of Tirana, but drivers constantly use it to park their cars.
 They also use it to weave in and out to cut and overtake other drivers.
 They block the center lane and go out of their turns on the traffic signal (what little there is).

 The landscapes are green and lush.
 With verdant hills surrounded by taller mountains capped with clouds.
 It was a surreal and beautiful scene except for.
 The TRASH.
 It is EVERYWHERE.
 It’s on the side of the hills.
-The riverbed.
+The Riverbed.
 The side of the road.
 Everywhere.
 I haven’t seen this level of rubbish since my trip to Peru and Bolivia.

 It turned out to be the new bridge that leads to the village of Ferraj and it’s only 25 years old.
 The bridge I’m looking is a lot older.
 I asked a random villager where the old bridge was.
 Since I couldn’t speak the language formed a half-circular sign with my hands to suggest connecting bridge (or something).
 It seemed to have worked as I was told to continue on the road next to the river.

-I saw the first glimpse of the bridge down the river below amidst a pile of trash on the cliff side road.
+I saw the first glimpse of the bridge down the river below amidst a pile of trash on the cliffside road.
 It was a strange and unnerving feeling seeing something that old (and important) be surrounded by mounds of trash.
 There was a narrow trail along the garbage that leads to the bottom of the ravine that I carefully navigated with the mountain bike to reach the bridge.
 The bridge is largely well preserved and apparently still used by villagers to cross the river.

 From what little, I can gather from the web.
 The Ura e Brarit, which means the Bridge of Brarit, is an Ottoman-era bridge built within the ruins of an Ancient Roman bridge.
-The Ottomans built it around 350 years ago as a gift given to the villages by a Muslim sister (one of three).
+The Ottomans made it around 350 years ago as a gift given to the villages by a Muslim sister (one of three).
 The engineers used sand mixed with beaten eggs to make the stones of the arch withstand the tests of time.
 The real coordinates of the old bridge are 41°23’2″N 19°51’36″E.

 I was in awe of the bridge’s hardiness and how old it is.
 The old foundation of the Roman bridge is still clearly visible.
-I took several photos in different directions working with the confines of the litter that was there.
-The river’s water was murky, not the green that I saw on the coffee table book.
-You can either jump in the murky depths of the murky river or swim in the ocean of trash.
+I took several photos in different directions working within the confines of the litter that was there.
+The river’s water was murky, not the green that I saw in the coffee table book.
+You can either jump into the dark depths of the dirty river or swim in the ocean of trash.